accurascan/React-Native-AccuraScan-KYC/README.md

 **For iOS**

 ```
-Place both the license in your project's Runner directory, and add the licenses to the target.
+Place both the license in your <project name>/ios/project's directory, and add the licenses to the target.
 ```

 ## 4.Get license configuration from SDK.
 It returns all active functionalities of your license.